KeenSecurityLab/BinAbsInspector/README.md

     1. You can download suitable pre-build package from [here](https://github.com/Z3Prover/z3/releases), extract the zip file and copy `z3-${version}-win/bin/*.so` to `/usr/local/lib/`
     2. or you can build and install z3 according to [Building Z3 using make and GCC/Clang](https://github.com/Z3Prover/z3#building-z3-using-make-and-gccclang)
   + For MacOS, it is similar to Linux.
-+ Download the extension zip file from [release page](https://github.com/zyq8709/BinAbsInspector/releases/tag/release)
++ Download the extension zip file from [release page](https://github.com/KeenSecurityLab/BinAbsInspector/releases)
 + Install the extension according to [Ghidra Extension Notes](https://ghidra-sre.org/InstallationGuide.html#GhidraExtensionNotes)

 # Building
-Build the extension by yourself, if you want to develop a new feature, please refer to [developing guide](./doc/developer_guide.md).
+Build the extension by yourself, if you want to develop a new feature, please refer to [development guide](https://github.com/KeenSecurityLab/BinAbsInspector/wiki/Developer-Guide).
 + Install Ghidra and Z3
 + Install [Gradle 7.x](https://gradle.org/releases/) (tested version: 7.4)
 + Pull the repository